Skip to main content Skip to footer site map

 Send Out Information on the Benefits Enrollment Period Through Multiple Channels

-One of the most common reasons for a lack of participation in employee benefits programs is a lack of information.
-Employees may not understand the full range of benefits available to them, or they may not feel as if they have enough information to make smart decisions.
+One of the most common reasons for lack of participation in employee benefits programs is a lack of information.
+Employees may need help understanding the full range of benefits available to them, or they may feel they need more information to make smart decisions.

-To empower your employees to make informed decisions, strive to offer information about benefits and plan changes in different formats and through multiple channels.
+To empower your employees to make informed decisions and improve your open enrollment process, strive to offer information about benefits and plan changes in different formats and through multiple channels.
 Better communication results in a smoother enrollment experience.
-Remember that remote employees may also be working with different home office setups.
-For example, not all employees may have access to a printer at home, so providing enrollment information in printed format may be helpful.
+Remember that remote employees may also be working with different home office setups and may need more information to enroll in benefits.
+For example, not all employees may have access to a printer at home, so providing a printed benefits enrollment guide may be helpful.

 Consider making benefits information available to employees through: